nbdt-journal/automatic-reviewer-assignment/README.md

     Preferably use a virtual environment
     This can be done through venv or miniconda

-    By venv:
-    python3 -m venv venv
-    source venv/bin/activate

-    By conda:
-    conda create -n <env_name> python=3.10
+    Install miniconda and install depedencies from the requirements.txt using the following scripts: conda create -n <env_name> python=3.10
     conda activate <env_name>

-    Install the requirements:
     pip install -r requirements.txt

     Some users might face a problem with the installation of the requirements (especially psycopg-2).
 Users can then refer to this [link](